awei01/katsu-site-source/posts/2014-09-29-9tailors-how-to-the-air-tie.md

 [LensCAP Productions](http://www.lenscapproductions.com/index2.php)

 There you have it, a few good ways to rock the air tie!
 Custom suits, shirts and (despite the irony) ties are available at [9tailors](http://www.9tailors.com/).
-Contact us at info@9tailors.com to make an appointment with a style consultant.
+Contact us at {{ site.emails.info }} to make an appointment with a style consultant.